LeBron, NFL players rip Brees after comments about kneeling

-NBA superstar LeBron James and even New Orleans Saints wide receiver Michael Thomas took aim at Drew Brees on Wednesday after the quarterback reiterated his objection to those who kneel during the national anthem.
-And they weren't alone, as new Saints wide receiver Emmanuel Sanders, defensive end Cameron Jordan, San Francisco 49ers cornerback Richard Sherman and many more bashed the quarterback over social media.
+NBA superstar LeBron James and even New Orleans Saints teammates Malcolm Jenkins, Michael Thomas and Cameron Jordan took aim at Drew Brees on Wednesday after the quarterback reiterated his objection to those who kneel during the national anthem.
+And they weren't alone, as new Saints wide receiver Emmanuel Sanders, San Francisco 49ers cornerback Richard Sherman and many more bashed the quarterback over social media.

 In an interview posted to Twitter, Brees told Yahoo Finance that he "will never agree with anybody disrespecting the flag of the United States of America or our country."
 Brees had been asked about his responsibility moving forward as somebody who is viewed around the league as a leader.
 Brees' public comments were his first following the death of George Floyd, who died in police custody in Minneapolis on May 25.